 By Andres Martinez Casares and Andre Paultre

-(Reporting by Andre Paultre and Andres Martinez Casares in Port-au-Prince; Writing by Sarah Marsh in Havana; Editing by Lincoln Feast)
+(Reporting by Andres Martinez Casares and Andre Paultre in Port-au-Prince; Additional reporting by Sarah Marsh; Writing by Sarah Marsh; Editing by Paul Simao)